xerolinux/XeroHub/content/posts/stremio-tool/index.md

 * Enjoy your video content on a bigger screen
 * Watch video from many different sources

-This package it available on Flathub so just install from there, best part of Flatpaks is that they are Distro-Agnostic can install on any Distro no matter what it might be as long as it has them enabled.
+This package is available on Flathub so just install from there, best part of Flatpaks is that they are Distro-Agnostic can install on any Distro no matter what it might be as long as it has them enabled.

 {{< youtube q7qLqpLdyc0 >}}